barbarer/py4e-int/_sources/functions/peer_int.rst

    :feedback_c: Try again. calculate(3, 2, 0) assigns different values to w, x and y. a = x = 2, b = w + 1 = 3 + 1 = 4.
 Therefore a + b + 3 = 9.
 The functions returns 9.
    :feedback_d: Try again. calculate(3, 2, 0) assigns different values to w, x and y. a = x = 2, b = w + 1 = 3 + 1 = 4.
 Therefore a + b + 3 = 9.
 The functions returns 9.

-   What does the following code output?
+   What does the following code print?

    .. code-block:: python